qkzk/fm/development.md

 - Display the number of entries as the size of a directory instead of '-'.
 Might affect performance for very large directories.
 - Enable logging with `-l` or `--log`.
 Nothing is logged anywhere without this flag.
 - FIX: Tree mode.
 Unfolding a directory unfold its children
+- BREAKING: Use specific argument to run a command at startup for most common terminal emulators from config file.
+  To make this work, it will require the user to update its config file by copying the last part: "terminal_emulator_flags:..."

 #### Changelog